carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 ~~~
 {: .output}

-By the output of the `sample_sums()` command we can see how many reads there are
+By the output of the `sample_sums()` command, we can see how many reads there are
 in the library.
-Also, the Max, Min, and Mean output on `summary()` can give us an
-idea of the evenness.
+Also, the Max, Min, and Mean output on `summary()` can give us a sense of the evenness.
 Nevertheless, to have a more visual representation of the
-diversity inside the samples (i.e. α diversity) we can now look at a
+diversity inside the samples (i.e., α diversity), we can now look at a
 graph created using Phyloseq:

 ~~~